This user agreement will be effective for all users as of November 15, 2022.

-As security for the performance of your obligations under this user agreement, you grant to PayPal a lien on, and security interest in and to, your PayPal balance in the possession of PayPal.
+As security for the performance of your obligations under this user agreement, you grant to PayPal a lien on, and security interest in and to, the balance in your PayPal account in the possession of PayPal.

-If your PayPal balance becomes negative for any reason, that negative PayPal balance represents an amount that you owe to PayPal.
+If the balance in your PayPal account becomes negative for any reason, that negative balance represents an amount that you owe to PayPal.
 PayPal may set off these amounts from funds that are subsequently added to your PayPal account, either by you or from payments you receive.
-If you have more than one PayPal account, we may set off a negative PayPal balance in one PayPal account against a PayPal balance in your other PayPal account(s).
+If you have more than one PayPal account, we may set off a negative balance in one PayPal account against a balance in your other PayPal account(s).
 If you continue using your PayPal account when it has a negative balance, you authorize PayPal to combine the negative balance with any debit or transaction sent from your account when that combination is disclosed to you in advance of initiating the debit or transaction.

-In addition to the above, if you have a past due amount owed to PayPal, our affiliates, or eBay, PayPal may debit your PayPal account to pay any amounts that are past due.
+In addition to the above, if you have a past due amount owed to PayPal or our affiliates, PayPal may debit your PayPal account to pay any amounts that are past due.
 This includes amounts owed by using our various products such as Xoom or Braintree.